andreztz/chopt/README.md

 *x..* or *x-* specify everything from *x* until the last element.

-One can use wildcard globbing to match option name strings.
+One can use wildcards to match option name strings.
 For instance **.py* would match all files with the extension *.py*.

+Finally, you can use standard regex to match choices too.

 Reserved words are *toggle*, *reset*, *accept* and *quit* (case insensitive).
 They can be used to carry out those respective actions.
 Typing